Local and foreign investors who open companies in Slovakia

-The procedure of EORI registration in Slovakia is simple and only takes a few days to complete, however, it depends on how soon the business file the required documents.
+The procedure of EORI registration in Slovakia in 2021 is simple and only takes a few days to complete, however, it depends on how soon the business file the required documents.
 If you need help in preparing the documents for reapplying for an EORI number, our agents in Slovakia can help you.

 FAQ on EORI registration in Slovakia